 Then there’s the emergence of telematics insurance, which uses actual data about your driving to give you a bespoke car insurance quote, rather than setting your premiums on assumptions about your driving based on your age, gender, experience and so forth.
 A small, GPS-enabled device is installed in your car (it plugs directly into your car’s diagnostic port) which records and transmits data about your acceleration, braking, cornering and such to the insurer.
 This means that safer drivers benefit from cheaper cover – which is why it may become particularly popular with conscientious teenage drivers.
 In fact, 15% of all car insurance quotes run at MoneySupermarket are now for telematics policies.

-Les Roberts has written a series of articles about telematics, which you can read here, here and here.
+Les Roberts has written a series of articles about telematics, which you can read here and here.
 Finally, the government is looking at doing something about the high cost of teenage motoring too.
-As I explained in this article, the Department for Transport has put together a Green Paper report looking at solutions to the problem.
+The Department for Transport has put together a Green Paper report looking at solutions to the problem.
 It mainly talks about putting new drivers through more rigorous training and testing before letting them loose on the roads, and even restrictions of the number of passengers new drivers could carry, and curfews.